2023 Southern Illinois Made Expo to help local veterans organization

-MARION, Ill. -- A popular event in Southern Illinois is back again, bringing with it dozens of vendors and exhibits from across the area for the public and helping a local veterans organization.
+MARION, Ill. -- A popular event in Southern Illinois is back again, bringing with it more than a hundred vendors and exhibits from across the area for the public and helping a local veterans organization.

 This event came about through a partnership between State Senator Dale Fowler and the Southern Illinois Chambers of Commerce back in 2018 to give area businesses opportunities to present the public their products and destinations they offer in Southern Illinois.